popgendad/libpbwt/README.md

 khash_t(integer) *pbwt_get_sampdict(pbwt_t *b)
 ```

 Returns a hash table keyed on sample identifier strings and the associated value is the index of the sample in the PBWT.
+The function will return a `NULL` pointer on failure.

 ### Matching